Codepath-Project-Group/Codepath-Group-Project/README.md

 **Required Must-have Stories**

-* User can login into the app
+[x] User can login into the app
-* Users can scroll through the list of employers
+[]  Users can scroll through the list of employers
-* Users can view a map of the career fair
+[]  Users can view a map of the career fair
-* Users can read a company description through the detailed screen
-* User profile containing Name, Expexted Graduation, Major, Job Interest, ect.
+[]  Users can read a company description through the detailed screen []  User profile containing Name, Expexted Graduation, Major, Job Interest, ect.
-* Users can take take notes
+[x]  Users can take take notes
+[x] Users can add photos to note
+[]  Users can search through notes
-* Users can search based company name
+[]  Users can search based company name

 **Optional Nice-to-have Stories**